nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Expected outcome:

-* Internship application with the given information is added to InTrack and appears at the bottom of the displayed list.
+* Internship application with the given information is added to **InTrack** and appears at the bottom of the displayed list.

 [Back to Table of Contents](#table-of-contents)

 ### Deleting an internship application: `delete`

-Deletes the internship application at the specified `INDEX` from InTrack.
+Deletes the internship application at the specified `INDEX` from **InTrack**.

 Format: `delete INDEX`